 Your name:

 Pupil's name:

 Your relationship to pupil:

 Address & Postcode:

 Daytime telephone:

 Evening telephone:

 E-mail address:

-Please give details of your complaint, including whether you have spoken to anybody at the school about it.
+Please give details of your anybody at the school about - int, in cludi ing w hether y ou have spoken to

-What actions do you feel n night resol lve t he p orol olen ı at tl nis stage?
+What actions do you feel m night re solve t the p oroble m at this s st age?

 Are you attaching any paperwork?
 If so, please give details.
 This can be anything that supports your complaint, such as previous emails etc

+•

-Signature: Date e:
+Signature: Date:

-Officia al Us se O nly
+Offi icial U lse O nly

 Date acknowledgement se nt:

 By who:

 Complaint referred to:

 Date: